duanegoodner/srepkg/README.md

 ```

 The key thing to note is that oldmath, which we can access from the active Python environment uses `numpy 1.26.4`, but we still have `numpy 2.2.2` installed the active environment.

+#### Distribute `oldmathsrepkg` with confidence that it will not break environments

+We can now send the `oldmathsrepkg` *wheel* and/or *sdist* (saved under `./srepkg_dists`) to colleagues, knowing that install it will not cause problems in their Python environment, even if they are using a current version of `numpy` and do not know much / anything about Python dependencies and environments.

 ### Demo #2: Re-package a distribution obtained from PyPI